Regulation on the University of Iceland Master's and doctoral programmes in public health sciences, no. 977/2018.

 Courses taken as part of postgraduate studies shall, as a general rule, be specifically designated as postgraduate courses at the University of Iceland, or other recognised institutions.
 Master's students may take undergraduate courses as part of their postgraduate studies, on the condition that these courses provide a necessary foundation for the interdisciplinary programme in the estimation of the board of the Centre of Public Health Sciences.
 Undergraduate courses should not make up more than 12 ECTS out of 120.
 Students should pass these courses with a minimum grade of 6.0.

 Article 13.
-Tutors and supervisors.
+Administrative supervisor and academic supervisor.

 Article 14.
-Requirements of tutors and supervisors.
+Requirements of the administrative supervisor and academic supervisors.

 Article 15.
 Master's degree committees.

-Master's degree committees shall be made up of three expert members, including the supervisor and the tutor.
+Master's degree committees shall be made up of three expert members, including the academic supervisor and the administrative supervisor.
 If the main emphasis of a Master’s programme is on course work, with a research project of 30 ECTS, it is not necessary to appoint a committee for each student.
-In such a case, the tutor shall ensure that student progression conforms with the study plan and shall at the same time be responsible for the academic quality of the programme.
+In such a case, the administrative supervisor shall ensure that student progression conforms with the study plan and shall at the same time be responsible for the academic quality of the programme.
 Boards of study shall discuss nominations to a Master's degree committee before these are sent on to the standing committee of the relevant school/faculty for confirmation.
 The role of the Master's degree committee is to ensure the academic quality of the research work in accordance with relevant regulation, and also that the student's progression is in line with the study plan.
-A Master's degree committee shall meet at least twice with the student during the period of study, and the supervisor shall submit a progress report to the Centre of Public Health Sciences office at the end of the third and fourth semesters.
+A Master's degree committee shall meet at least twice with the student during the period of study, and the academic supervisor shall submit a progress report to the Centre of Public Health Sciences office at the end of the third and fourth semesters.
 The board may deviate from the provisions of this Article in exceptional circumstances.

 Article 16.
 External examiners.